spacetelescope/jdaviz/docs/specviz/plugins.rst

 exclude some of components without needing to delete them entirely or to change to subtraction, for example.

+After fitting, the expandable menu for each component model will update to show the fitted value of each parameter rather than the initial value, and will additionally show the standard deviation uncertainty of the fitted parameter value if the parameter was not set to be fixed to the initial value.

 .. seealso::

     :ref:`Export Models <specviz-export-model>`